 I still remember the very first time I heard someone talking about the differences between native English speaking teachers (NESTs) and non-native English speaking teachers (NNESTs).
 It was in a conference, and I unfortunately don’t remember the name of the speaker.
 What he focused on was the differences between NESTs and NNESTs, their strengths and weaknesses.
 I remember that one of his arguments was that NNESTs tended to be a lot more knowledgeable grammar-wise whereas NESTs had the upper hand when it came to vocabulary and pronunciation.
 He moved on to say that one of the challenges of NESTs was to study more grammar while NNESTs had to work a bit harder at improving their vocabulary and pronunciation.

 Another thing that comes to mind is the idea of communication and accent.
-These days there’s a large number of people who do not accept that native-like pronunciation is to be the model.
-I’m still unsure about this, I just don’t think that teachers should feel good about what they’ve been doing if their learners tell them that they can understand anyone speaking English but native speakers.
-Sure, intelligibility and communication are the ultimate goal of most language learners – they want to be able to travel abroad and do whatever they want to do without feeling that lack of command of the language is holding them back or that it might put them in trouble while they’re happily enjoying their time abroad.
+These days, there’s a large number of people who do not accept that native-like pronunciation is the one model to have.
+I’m still unsure about this; I just don’t think that teachers should feel good about what they’ve been doing if their learners tell them that they can understand anyone speaking English but native speakers.
+Sure, intelligibility and communication are the ultimate goal for most language learners – they want to be able to travel abroad and do whatever they want to do without feeling that lack of command of the language is holding them back or that it might put them in trouble while they’re happily enjoying their time abroad.
 However, if we consider that native-like pronunciation is not the model, why is it that many of our learners feel much more secure when they’re having classes with a native speaker of the language?

 NNESTs have a lot of opportunities to become more proficient in the language through the effective use of the technology that is available these days.
 Reading international newspapers, listening to podcasts, speaking to native speakers is a lot easier to do these days.
-Conversely, NESTs have myriad courses that prepare them to enter a classroom and teach English these days and learn how to teach (oh, if it only were so simple!).
+Conversely, NESTs have myriad courses that prepare them to enter a classroom and teach English and learn how to teach (oh, if only it were easy…).
 These days, fortunately, many – not most just yet – people in charge of recruitment understand that being a native speaker is not the same as being a good language teacher.
 Both NESTs and NNESTs have got to always look for ways to improve.

 The big difference isn’t whether or not one is a NEST or a NNEST, but whether or not one is or isn’t a teacher.
 As Péter Medgyes states in his article When the teacher is a Non-native speaker: